edchainio/edchain-client-gui/README.md

 # Desktop client for edChain

-This is a client that will work for macOS, Linux, and Windows, but the nodes only work with macOS and Linux.
+This is a client for edchain based on the electron framework.
+At present, this works on linux but we are working to make is macos and windows compatible.

 Note: Version 6x, or higher, of NodeJS is required.

-## Getting Started
+## Getting Started For Developers

 Enter the following commands to get edChain up-and-running: